-You will hear arguments like "the economy has recovered so there is no need to extend Prop 30."
+You will hear arguments like "the economy has recovered so there is no need for Prop 55."
 But this is a recovery in which over 90% of the income gains have gone into the pockets of the richest 1%.
-The reasons for passing Prop 30 are the same as reasons to extend it: to restore funding lost to years of cuts, and restore resources teachers need to teach and programs students need to learn.
-You will hear the same arguments against extending Prop 30 that we heard during the Prop 30 campaign: all the rich people will leave California, and they will take all the jobs with them.
-Here are the simple facts: Since Prop 30 passed, California has gained 1.3 million private sector jobs, and there were 10 thousand more California Budget & Policy Center.
+We need Prop 55 for the same reasons we needed Prop 30: to restore funding lost to years of cuts, and restore resources teachers need to teach and programs students need to learn.
+You will hear the same arguments against Prop 55 that we heard during the Prop 30 campaign: all the rich people will leave California, and they will take all the jobs with them.
+Here are the simple facts: Since Prop 30 passed, California has gained 1.4 million private sector jobs, and there were 10 thousand more California millionaires in 2014 [last year figures available] than before Prop 30 passed in 2012, according to the California Budget & Policy Center.
 Well-off people don't leave a state because their income taxes are raised a few percentage points.
 They are more likely to stay in a state with robust public services and a dynamic education system.
 Finally, we all know that eventually there will be a recession.
 The economy is cyclical.
 We do not need to repeat the experience of 2008-2011, with layoffs of tens of thousands of teachers and terrible disruptions to students' education.
-Extending Prop 30 is the bottom line to ensure California's future remains bright.
+We can't go back.
+Prop 55 is the bottom line to ensure California's future remains bright.

-February 2016
+August 2016

-For more info, or to reach CFT representatives for further comment, please contact CFT Communications Director Fred Glass, 510-579-3343, fglass@cft.org, or visit the progressive tax pages on the CFT website: www.cft.org/key-issues/tax-fairness.html.
-State Controller Betty Yee has created a "Track Prop 30" web page with Prop 30 data from each school and college district: http://trackprop30.ca.gov/.
+For more info, visit the CFT website, cft.org, especially its progressive tax pages.
+State Controller Betty Yee created a "Track Prop 30" web page with Prop 30 data from each school and college district: http://trackprop30.ca.gov/.